erwanbrev/Punchy/README.md

 ## Available Scripts

-In the project directory, you can run:
+In the Front & Back folder, you must run:
 ### `npm i`
 To install all necessary packages.

 ### If you are on Windows OS, remove "rm -rf ./dist &&" from one of the lines in the Package.json file.

+### The link between the front and the back must be made but for reasons of confidentiality, we do not expose certain access codes.

 ### `npm start`